Vietnamese Sizzling Pancake (Bánh Xèo)

 Batter

-- 200g Banh Xeo flour
+• 200g Banh Xeo Flour

-- 1/2 cup of green onions, chopped
+• 1/2 cup green onions, chopped

-- 1/2 tsp of turmeric powder
+• 1/2 tsp tumeric powder

-- Pinch of salt
+• Pinch of salt

 Filling

-- Brown onion, thinly sliced
+• 1 Brown onion, thinly sliced

-- Combine batter ingredients, whisk until smooth and lump-free.
+• Combine batter ingredients, whisk until smooth and lump-free.
 Stir in green onions and let the batter rest at least 30 minutes before cooking.
 I recommend making this the night before.
 If the batter is too thick, loosen with water.

-- Gather filling ingredients, heat a non-stick or cast-iron skillet over medium-high heat and add a small amount of oil.
+• Gather filling ingredients, heat a non-stick or cast-iron skillet over medium-high heat and add a small amount of oil.

-- Add bean sprouts on one half of the pancake.
+• Add bean sprouts on one half of the pancake.
+Fold the pancake in half and slide it onto a rack.

-- Serve the pancakes alongside lettuce, herbs, and dipping sauce.
-To eat, tear a piece of bánh xèo, wrap it in lettuce with herbs, and dip it into the sauce.
+• To eat, tear a piece of bánh xèo, wrap it in lettuce with herbs, and dip it into the sauce.